ajauwena/Bioinformatics_Projects/Investigating_Genomic_Prediction_in_Ontarian_Barley/README.md

 ### 2. R Scripts

-There are three R scripts included in this repository.
+The R scripts included in this repository are as follows:

 #### historical_yield_trend_analyzer.R